lucaheines/CPSC230---FInal/README.md

 My final Project

 What it does:
 This code detects people from multiple angles, and gives an output on whether it is, or isn't safe for a vehicle to drive forward.
-This could potentially be used for self driving cars, trafficlights, etc.
+This could potentially be used for self driving cars, traffic lights, etc.

 Bsckground: